 As a confirmed student, you may begin your coursework if the final official transcript has not been received but we would ask you to please send an official transcript to the PCOM Office of Admissions via email to firstname.lastname@example.org as soon as it does become available.
 Should you fail to submit final transcripts within a reasonable time frame, a hold could be placed on your student record.

 Applicants are encouraged to continue preparing for the exam and take the MCAT when they are able and confident.
-The latest exam date accepted is January 2021 for August 2021 admission.
-However, as PCOM uses a rolling admissions process, it is highly recommended that candidates complete the exam early in our rolling admissions process.
+For August 2021 admission, we will accept a January 2021 MCAT exam score to complete your applicant record.
+If January test dates are canceled and no other viable dates exist, we encourage you to register for the next available date.
+As a reminder, PCOM uses a rolling admissions process; therefore it is highly recommended that candidates complete the exam early in our rolling process.
 Interviews are generally conducted from September through March.
 For information and updates on the MCAT exam schedule, please visit the AAMC COVID resource page.

 For the 2020-2021 application cycle, PCOM will accept official MCAT exam scores from an exam taken within four years of the desired date of matriculation.
 For 2021 enrollment, exams taken before August 2017 will not be accepted to complete an applicant record.

 The Faculty Committees on Admission for each campus are able to view records pending MCAT scores and may select candidates for an interview.
+Applications may be reviewed without an MCAT score, and if candidates are selected for an interview the committee will require an official score before a final decision can be rendered.
 DO candidates will be required to submit an official MCAT score report from the AAMC to either AACOMAS or the Office of Admissions in order for an application to become complete.
 However, until MCAT scores are received, an admissions decision will not be rendered.
 Please be sure to have your official test score report forwarded to the PCOM Office of Admissions as soon as they become available to avoid delays in application completion.
+If you are selected for an interview and receive a Hold for MCAT decision you must submit a MCAT score by June 1.

 Admission standards for all DO programs at PCOM do not require minimum patient contact hours.
 However, patient contact and health care exposure prior to enrollment in preparation for a career as an osteopathic physician is an expectation.
 The Admissions Committee will evaluate all candidates holistically on the totality of their application taking into consideration any circumstances prohibiting deep experience in this area.